uio-bmi/IN-BIOSx000/index.md

 This is the webpage for the fall 2020 edition of the credited courses [**IN-BIOS5000**](http://www.uio.no/studier/emner/matnat/ifi/IN-BIOS5000) (master level) and [**IN-BIOS9000**](http://www.uio.no/studier/emner/matnat/ifi/IN-BIOS9000) (Ph.D. level) offered by the Department of Informatics and the Department of Biosciences at the University of Oslo (UiO) and funded by [**NORBIS**](https://norbis.w.uib.no/activities/courses/genome-sequencing-technologies-assembly-variant-calling-and-statistical-genomics).

-This course consists of two weeks, of lectures and practicals, and a final take-home exam, plus a written exam on the course material and the reading material.
+This course consists of two weeks, of lectures and practicals, and a final take-home exam with oral presentation and questioning.

 ## Schedule
-Course days are usually from 9:15 to 17:00 (teachers may stay longer if requested), some lectures, mostly hands-on exercises.
-All materials for lectures and practicals will be linked from the schedule below.
+Course days are usually from 9:15 to 17:00, with lectures and hands-on exercises.

-The schedule will appear here early in August and will link to the webpages with the material taught (these links are added as the course progresses).

 **Room location:**